Promoting A Healthy Microbiome With Food And Probiotics

 - Foods: Yogurt, milk, kefir

-- Notes: Yogurt with live cultures is one of the most accepted methods to obtain probiotics.
+- Notes: Yogurt with live cultures is one of the most accepted methods to acquire probiotics.

 - Probiotics: Lactobacillus, Pediococcus, Acetobacter, Saccharomyces (yeast), Brettanomyces (yeast)